Doris Jakubec: Professional

 Beyond poetry, which is her own primary research interest, Doris Jakubec makes a personal speciality of "genetic criticism"; this concludes the interrogation of any variants and forming conclusions as to what they reveal about the poetry and internal dynamic of texts as finalised.
 That is of particular relevance in the context of the "great project" which she launched in 1997, supported by a team of around a dozen researchers recruited for the purpose.
 This involves a new critical multi-volume edition of the works of Charles-Ferdinand Ramuz, including a great number of hitherto unpublished texts.
-The projecty is divided into two tranches.
+The project is divided into two tranches.
 The first consists of the author's "romanesque works", and was first published in October 2005 as a two volume set in the Gallimard "Bibliothèque de la Pléiade" collection.
 The complete works, which follow, were published in 29 volumes by Éditions Slatkine, a specialist publisher based in Geneva.
 The last of the 29 volumes appeared in 2013.
 By this time Jakobec, now in her mid-70s, was no longer so much to the fore as the public face of the project.
-The project team of arounda dozen researchers had become a team of around forty researchers and at least one report mentioned a total cost of around five million (Swiss) francs.
+The project team of around a dozen researchers had become a team of around forty researchers and at least one report mentioned a total cost of around five million (Swiss) francs.
 Funding had come from a number of charitable foundations.
 The cantonal government of Vaud as well as the Swiss Federal (i.e. national) Office of Culture had also contributed.

 She has been closely engaged with a new edition of the complete works of Charles-Albert Cingria published in the "L'Age d'Homme" series, mostly of the volumes devoted to "stories" ("récits"), published between 2011 and 2013.

 Other important projects to which she had contributed include numerous re-issues of out-of-print novels by Guy de Pourtalès, such as "Nous, a qui rien n'appartient, voyage au pays Kmer" ("We who have nothing, journey to the land of the Khmer") and La Pêche miraculeuse ("The miraculaous peach").
 She also gathered, edited and produced a three volume compilation of the correspondence of de Pourtalès between 1909 nd 1941, thereby bringing together in one research tool a number of important authors, essayists and critics from the interwar years.